 - Increase in home energy efficiency Where appropriate and with permission, residents who are engaged with this project will be offered guidance to explore how they can reduce heat loss within their home.
-Pathways to organisations such as MEC Affordable Warm Team and Groundworks Energy Doctor will support the implementation of installing energy saving resources. - Additional funding secured for local residents: Local Authority teams will provide up to date information on available energy grants which could can be applied to for the purpose of improving the energy rating of individuals home. - Increase Priority Service Register uptake: All participants of the project will be signed up - 1,322 - Increase in advice, guidance and support provided: All participants will be made aware of additional advice, guidance and support available, with established pathways in place with the likes of carer's together, citizen's advice and family hubs who can provide local support around caring responsibilities and income maximisation.
+Pathways to organisations such as MEC Affordable Warm Team and Groundworks Energy Doctor will support the implementation of installing energy saving resources. - Additional funding secured for local residents: Local Authority teams will provide up to date information on available energy grants which could can be applied to for the purpose of improving the energy rating of individual's home - ➤ Increase Priority Service Register uptake: All participants of the project will be signed up 1,322 customers - ➤ All participants will be given CO awareness advice